ai4os/ai4-template/{{ cookiecutter.repo_name }}/DEEP-OC-{{ cookiecutter.repo_name }}/README.md

 This command will pull the Docker container from the Docker Hub [{{ cookiecutter.dockerhub_user }}](https://hub.docker.com/u/{{ cookiecutter.dockerhub_user }}/) organization.

+## Running via docker-compose

+docker-compose.yml allows you to run the application with various configurations via docker-compose.

+**N.B!** docker-compose.yml is of version '2.3', one needs docker 17.06.0+ and docker-compose ver.1.16.0+, see https://docs.docker.com/compose/install/

+If you want to use Nvidia GPU, you need nvidia-docker and docker-compose ver1.19.0+ , see [nvidia/FAQ](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#do-you-support-docker-compose)

 ## Building the container